 Using Fleece as Tray Liners Within Your Chinchilla Cage Like A Pro

 Sure, I talked to the breeder and had some ideas in mind, but I have learned a lot since day 1 when it comes to owning a chinchilla and making life easy and my chinchilla comfortable.

 At first, I was sadly using a cage that had wire bottoms that are known to hurt your chinchillas’ feet as they jump and climb around.

-The first thing I did is upgraded my chinchilla cage to the Critter Nation 2 (dual level) cage to provide her a huge area to play, jump and climb around.
+The first thing I did is upgraded my chinchilla cage to the Critter Nation 2 (dual-level) cage to provide her a huge area to play, jump and climb around.

-I also took the time to place the necessary toys and items in her cage to afford her plenty of mental stimulation and the ability to chew chinchilla safe items that will keep her from grinding her teeth or having further issues with her teeth in the future.
+This is also critical to give your chin the ability to chew chinchilla safe items that will keep her from grinding her teeth or having further issues with her teeth in the future.

 First and foremost, I think everyone understands that it’s important to keep our chinchilla’s cage clean and fresh.